G00364778/photoborders/README.md

 # Photo Borders

-A utility to create coloured borders around photos and images by taking coour samples from the image
+A utility to create coloured borders around photos and images by taking colour samples from the image

 ![Sample](samples/sample1.jpg)